More Than Meets the Eye: How Surviving Colon Cancer Transformed Marielle Santos McLeod’s Advocacy Work

 Elevating the Voice of Latinos in Other Ways

-Another area that Latinos are underrepresented in is scientific research — something Santos McLeod is hoping to focus on changing through her advocacy work.
+Another area that Latinos are largely left out of is scientific research — something Santos McLeod is hoping to focus on changing through her work.

-The All of Us Research Program is a historic effort to gather the health profiles of one million Americans, especially those underrepresented in research, and build a research database.
+The All of Us Research Program is a historic effort to gather the health profiles of one million Americans in research, and build a research database.

 “I just hope that if [people] end up following any sort of lessons that they see or learn along the way it’s that it’s everybody matters.
 Our community matters.
 I matter.
 They matter.”